-The following is a brief summary of the education or experience of each member of the Audit Committee that is relevant to the performance of his or her responsibilities as a member of the Audit Committee, including any education or experience that has provided the member with an understanding of the accounting principles used by the Company to prepare its financial statements.
+The following is a brief summary of the education or experience of each member of the Audit Committee that is relevant to the performance of his or her responsibilities as a member of the Audit Committee, including any education or experience that has provided the member with an understanding of the accounting principles used by the Company to prepare its financial statements and the ability to assess the general application of such accounting principles in connection with the accounting for estimates, accruals and provisions, as well as an understanding of the internal controls and procedures necessary for financial reporting.

-Mordechai Karet (Chair) - Mr. Karet is an Israeli CPA and completed his studies at Tel-Aviv University in Israel.
-Mr. Karet has extensive experience as an external director for publicly traded companies in Israel including Bezeq Israeli Communication Company Ltd, Tria P2P Ltd and TIA Investments Ltd. and acts as an internal director for Priortec Ltd.; Karet Management And Holdings Ltd, Shirliad Holdings Ltd, Shirliad Real Estate Ltd. and Shirliad Ir-Yamin (2009) Ltd.
+Mordechai Keret (Chair) - Mr. Keret is an Israeli CPA and completed his studies at Tel-Aviv University in Israel.
+Mr. Keret has extensive experience as an external director for publicly traded companies in Israel, including Bezeq The Israeli Communication Company Ltd,; TAYA Investments Ltd. and acts as an internal director for PriorTec Ltd.; Issta Lines Ltd; Histur Eltive Ltd.; Issta Real Estate Ltd.; Issta Hotels Ltd; Tarya P2P Ltd, Keret Management And Holdings Ltd, Shirliad Holdings Ltd, Shirliad Real Estate Ltd. and Shirliad Ir-Yamin (2009) Ltd.

-Maayan Ben-Zion Gittelband - Mrs. Gittelband completed law school at the University of Sussex and is a designated lawyer in Israel.
+Maayan Ben-Tzion (Gaitelband) - Mrs. Ben-Tzion completed law school at the University of Sussex and is a designated lawyer in Israel.